 In PaaS, under the concept of Open platform as a service, developers can use any programming language, database, operating system and server too.

 To release infrastructure as a fully outsourced service, IaaS is a capital investment-sourced model.
 As by means of IaaS, all the resources like servers, software licenses, data center space and network equipment etc can be purchased by clients as fully outsourced service only.
 Hence concerning the customer’s significant project, IaaS through a dedicated hosting environment is the most stout, safe and sound policy.

 Advantages of IaaS:

-1. Dynamic scaling: capability of scaling up and down the various resource aspects in close to real time, according to varying business requirements.
+1. Dynamic scaling: capability of vertical scaling and horizontal scaling the various resource aspects in close to real time, according to varying business requirements.

 2. Usage-based pricing: This strategy of IAAS helps customers in purchasing the precise infrastructure which may be required at any particular time by ensuring “just pay for what you use”.

 3. Reduced capital and personnel costs: Reduced in-house infrastructure considerably eliminates capital expenditures and enduring cost for workforce and enables any organization to concentrate on core competencies in view of developing and filtering market product offerings more willingly than purchasing hardware accessories.